 A fat transfer is already a relatively minor surgery, and a lot of patients prefer to avoid more invasive surgeries.
 When this is the case, Refined Dermatology offers a variety of non-invasive treatments that complement a fat transfer.
 A chemical peel can serve as an alternative to a facelift, making clients look years younger.
-There are several non-surgical procedures to restore a youthful appearance, from microneedling to encourage collagen growth to platelet-rich plasma (PRP) injections that place your growth factors and platelets directly into the target site.

 We tend to focus on treating our wrinkles, but a facial fat transfer can often address multiple signs of aging.
 It can restore skin to its taut, youthful appearance while filling out many fine lines and wrinkles.
 When you’re considering a rejuvenation treatment, it’s important to address the root issues to achieve the results you deserve.
 Dr. Roy customizes every treatment plan to the patient’s comprehensive goals, and what many patients want isn’t just a wrinkle treatment but a full facial rejuvenation.
 Is a facial fat transfer for you?
 Contact Dr. Roy now for a consultation and learn more about your options.
 Call Refined MD, at (408) 831-3921 and schedule your consultation today.